 U) properties are allowed, as are clock variables in expressions and arithmetic expressions such as:

-This engine, however, does not yet support time-bounded reachability properties and, like the "stochastic games" engine, does not allowed nested properties.
+This engine, like the "stochastic games" engine, does not allowed nested properties.
 Also, references to clocks must, like in the modelling language, not use strict comparisons

 x<=5 is allowed,